eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 Known DS2438-base sensors are iButtonLink (https://www.ibuttonlink.com/) MS-T (recognized as generic DS2438), MS-TH, MS-TC, MS-TL, MS-TV.
 Unknown multisensors are added as generic DS2438 and have `temperature`, `current`, `voltage` and `supplyvoltage` channels.

+In case the sensor is not properly detected (e.g. because it is a self-made sensor), check if it is compatible with one of the sensors listed above.
+If so, the first byte of page 3 of the DS2438 needs to be set to the correct identification (0x00 = generic/MS-T, 0x19 = MS-TH, 0x1A = MS-TV, 0x1B = MS-TL, 0x1C = MS-TC). **Note: Updating the pages of a sensor can break other software.
+This is fully your own risk.**

 ### Temperature sensor (`temperature`)

 The temperature thing supports DS18S20, DS18B20 and DS1822 sensors.